akhilajanagam799/smartprep-ai/README.md

 ## 👩‍💻 Author

 Akhila Janagam

 🎓 B.Tech in Mathematics and Computing

 💼 Passionate about building impactful AI tools

 🔗 GitHub: @akhilajanagam799

+***Thank you for visiting our project!
+Feel free to contribute or reach out via GitHub if you have any questions or suggestions.***